-As the National Field Organizer, Maiya Zwerling works to strengthen and deepen FCNL's grassroots.
-She founded and coordinates the FCNL Advocacy Teams, a network of hundreds of Quakers and friends leading lobbying efforts to build congressional champions for peace and justice.
-In its first year, dozens of Advocacy Teams were founded across the U.S. Among other efforts, the teams played a crucial role in FCNL’s advocacy to support the Iran deal, organizing over 80 visits with their members of Congress’ offices and publishing over 30 letters to the editor.
+As the National Organizing Manager, Maiya Zwerling works to strengthen and deepen FCNL's grassroots.
+She founded and coordinates the FCNL Advocacy Teams, a network of hundreds of Quakers and friends lobbying to build congressional champions for peace and justice.
+Maiya oversees the 2018 grassroots campaign to prevent a war with North Korea.

-Previously, Maiya served as a policy assistant on Middle East policy.
+Previously, Maiya served as policy assistant on the Middle East.
 Alongside lead Middle East lobbyist Kate Gould, Maiya lobbied to support a negotiated settlement to the Iran nuclear standoff and to promote an enduring peace in both Syria and Israel/Palestine.
 Throughout this period, Maiya focused on bolstering FCNL’s Middle East grassroots and grasstops network of advocates.
 She played key roles in developing the messaging and lobby training for the 440 people who attended FCNL’s #DiplomacyWorks lobby days in November 2014.
 Maiya also took on the core organizing work that enabled FCNL to bring 50 grasstops lobbyists to Washington.

 Originally from Portland, Oregon, Maiya graduated manga cum laude from Bryn Mawr College with a BA in Anthropology and Psychology.
 Pursuing her interest in enacting change through grassroots mobilization, Maiya spends her free time organizing the Jewish community around a just resolution to the Israel/Palestine conflict.
 She always has a knitting, crochet or sewing project in the works.